 - Loss of face volume

 These effects are claimed to be irreversible.
 Several lawsuits have been filed by unhappy patients against the makers of Ulthera, a German pharmaceutical company called.
 However, most of them reported that they received treatment on their cheeks and cheekbones.
 As I mentioned earlier, the FDA does not approve using Ultherapy on any other areas of the face except the three specific areas mentioned above.
 Therefore, faulty treatment technique is one reason for these adverse effects.
-One particular case has also been reported where the patient experienced pain and migraines and whose symptoms of Lyme disease resurfaced (5).

 Undoubtedly, Ultherapy will give you subtle but visible results and is a great way to get instant facelift-like results.
 However, make sure you consult a doctor before undergoing this treatment.
 Also, find an experienced Ultherapy practitioner who adheres to the strict protocols and guidelines related to this therapy.